datkk06/OpenStack-Tutorial/Content/autoscaling-heat.md

       vip: { "protocol_port": 80 }
 ```

 The ``loadbalancer`` resource creates a Load Balancer application based on the HAProxy relying on the OpenStack LBaaS Neutron plugin.
-Make sure to enable that pluging before to attemp to run the stack.
+Make sure to enable that pluging before to attemp to run the stack, see [LBaaS Configuration](./load-balancer.md).
 The Load Balancer takes the server list provided by the ResourceGroup cluster servers as its members.

 Also the Load Balancer requires a Load Balancer ``pool`` resource where we specify:
 * the load balance method (ROUND_ROBIN)